Preface

 Then an interactive prompt will appear.

-First, fill in Username (the username you set when creating the user), press Enter, then fill in Password (the password you set when creating the user; entering the password will not display the content), and press Enter.
+First, fill in Username (the username you set when creating the user), press Enter, then fill in Password (the password you set when creating the user; the password will not be displayed as you type), and press Enter.

 At this point, your server is connected to your Harbor, and all kinds of pushes and pulls (including private repositories) are unobstructed.